corrode/corrode.github.io/content/blog/enums.md

 ```

 It's still not ideal, however!
 Not even if you interface with C code, as we will
 see in a bit.
-But first, let's look at the recommended way to represent state in Rust.
+But first, let's look at a common way to represent state in Rust.

 ## Use Enums Instead!